jacomyal/sigma.js/plugins/sigma.plugins.designer/README.md

 Deprecation works the same way for edges.

 ### Clear all styles
+* Clear all references,
+* the original color, size and label of nodes and edges are restored,
-All styles are cleared and the designer forgets the palette and styles:
+* the designer forgets the palette and styles.

 ```js
 designer.clear();